How Many Points Do I Have On My License?

-Most States (but not all States) have what we call a “point system” used to track traffic offenses and ultimately drivers who accumulate to many points in a certain period of time can lose their license.
+Most states (but not all states) have what we call a “point system” used to track traffic offenses and ultimately drivers who accumulate too many points in a certain period of time can lose their license.
 One question that I’m commonly asked by an individual looking for an attorney to handle a traffic matter is “how many points do I have on my license”.
 The short answer is I don’t know, but there are ways of finding out.
 Because I’m an attorney licensed in Colorado, this article will deal mainly with the Colorado Department of Motor Vehicles; however, most states will be similar to Colorado.
-Its best you check with an attorney who deals with traffic issues in your state for more information.
+It’s best you check with an attorney who deals with traffic issues in your state for more information.

 Finally, as to the question “how many points do I have on my license”, the only way to determine that is either keep track of the convictions you have received and their corresponding points, or request a certified copy of your driving record from your states DMV.
 If you live in Colorado, the easiest way to do this is to send a letter requesting a copy of your drivers license to Department of Revenue Division of Motor Vehicles Driver Control Section Denver, CO 80261-0016, along with a check or money order for $2.20 if you are requesting a non-certified copy or $2.70 if you are requesting a certified copy.
 Unfortunately, this is the only way a driver can truly find out how many points they have on their license.

 If you have questions about your particular situation, call The Law Offices of Steven Rodemer today for advice!
 Our office happily takes calls 24/7 to help when you need them most.
 Don’t hesitate to call (719) 635-7886 today!

 Steve can be reached at 90 South Cascade Avenue, Suite 1420, Colorado Springs, CO 80903, (719) 635-7886. www.coloradospringscriminaldefense.net